 This painterly technique also, of course, works with studio and editorial style images.

 The above images were part of an editorial concept that I did, featuring the band, Creature Comfort.
 During concept creation, I knew that I didn’t want to do a typical “band shoot,” and that I wanted to focus more on story and composition.
 We shot in four locations that day and not once did we shoot anything below f8.

 (I also have to give mad props to Elisabeth Donaldson for the styling of this shoot.)

-If there’s one takeaway that I would hope that you would have from this it’s that photography is an art form and means of expression.
-It doesn’t matter if you photograph people and portraits, like me, or if you are a wedding, still-life, or landscape photographer, or whatever it is that you’re drawn to.
-The way you see the world is truly unique to anyone else and we have tools at our disposal, like aperture, that can assist in us bringing our vision to life.
+If there’s one takeaway that I hope you have from this, it’s that photography is an art form and means of expression.
+It doesn’t matter if you photograph people and portraits, like me, or if you are a wedding, still-life, or landscape, or what-have-you photographer.
+The way you see the world is truly unique to anyone else, and we have tools at our disposal, like aperture, that can assist in us in bringing our vision to life.

 As always, if you ever have questions, comments, or just want a friendly chat, send me an email!
 I’d love to hear from you!